 Guntur Andhra Pradesh, India Travel Guide

 Guntur’s cuisine is part of Andhra Pradesh’s broader culinary landscape.
 It holds fame for fiery spice levels, a direct result of the territory's potent Guntur red chilies.
-The cuisine is predominantly rice-based, with a strong emphasis on various lentils (dal), fresh vegetables, and an array of pickles (pachadi) and spice powders (podi).
+The local dishes is predominantly rice-based, with a strong emphasis on various lentils (dal), fresh vegetables, and an array of pickles (pachadi) and spice powders (podi).

 Guntur’s cuisine aligns with the broader Andhra style but stands out for its extra hot chilies and numerous dishes derived from them.
 Proximity to the coast also means seafood features prominently.